-Mining is a dirty business in anyone’s language, but Gold & silver mining is particularly so – using processes that are very damaging to the environment.
+Mining is a dirty business.
+Gold & silver mining is particularly so.
+Using processes that are very damaging to the environment.

-Cyanide and heavy metal (especially mercury) poisoning of mine sites is a by-product of conventional leach mining practises and damage to the local ecology is common place thanks to workplace accidents — some of the most notorious incidents include the Baia Mare spill in northern Romania in 2000 that polluted the Danube and Tsiza rivers, Placer Dome’s Misima mine in Papua New Guinea that, in 2004, spilled cyanide into the ocean killing local marine life and the Kalgoorlie Gold Mine spillage into local groundwater in 2004.
+Cyanide and heavy metal (especially mercury) poisoning of mine sites is a by-product of conventional leach mining practises.
+Damage to the local ecology is common place thanks to workplace accidents.
+Some of the most notorious incidents include the Baia Mare spill in northern Romania in 2000 that polluted the Danube and Tsiza rivers.
+Placer Dome’s Misima mine in Papua New Guinea that, in 2004, spilled cyanide into the ocean killing local marine life.
+And the Kalgoorlie Gold Mine spillage into local groundwater in 2004.

-And whilst most responsible mining companies go to considerable efforts to prevent environmental damage, inevitably accidents happen.
-Sadly there is a very long list of accidents relating to cyanide spillages, failures of tailings dams and other industrial accidents.
+Responsible mining companies go to considerable efforts to prevent environmental damage.
+Accidents happen.
+There is a very long list.
+Cyanide spillages, failures of tailings dams and other industrial accidents.

-Importantly, cyanide is only part of the problem.
-Industry supporters will quickly point out that cyanide biodegrades very quickly, but it’s the other heavy metals (like lead and mercury) trapped in the tailings and slurries that cause lasting damage.
-Add that to the fact that a lot of the world’s remaining Gold & silver deposits are located in ecologically sensitive areas and you have a recipe for disaster.
+Cyanide is only part of the problem.
+Industry supporters will point out that cyanide biodegrades very quickly.
+But it’s the other heavy metals, like lead and mercury.
+Trapped in the tailings and slurries they cause lasting damage.
+As a lot of the world’s remaining Gold & silver deposits are in ecologically sensitive areas, you have a recipe for disaster.

 It also seems that economic status and legislative controls make little difference to where the damage happens.
-Serious accidents have been reported in several locations in Australia, New Zealand, the United States, Romania, Hungary, China, Ghana, The Republic of Congo, Papua New Guinea and many others.
+Serious accidents have been reported in Australia, New Zealand, the United States, Romania, Hungary, China, Ghana, The Republic of Congo, Papua New Guinea and many others.

-The problem is so significant that Oxfam America and EARTHWORKS launched their No Dirty Gold campaign in 2004 — its purpose being to educate retailers and the general public about the true social and environmental cost of gold.
+The problem is so significant that Oxfam America and EARTHWORKS launched their No Dirty Gold campaign in 2004.
+Its purpose is to educate retailers and the general public about the true social and environmental cost of gold.

-Most platinum comes from South Africa, the United States, Russia, South America and Canada, with South Africa and Russia producing some 60% of the total.
+Most platinum comes from South Africa, the United States, Russia, South America and Canada.
+South Africa and Russia produces 60% of the total.
 (It’s estimated that 90% of the world’s remaining supplies are in South Africa.)

-Like Gold & silver, platinum is a dwindling resource — and is even more difficult to recover (hence its higher price).
-It’s actually more plentiful in the Earth’s crust than the other two precious metals, but production volumes are only around 10% of those of Gold & around 1% of silver volumes.
+Like Gold & silver, platinum is a dwindling resource.
+It is even more difficult to recover (hence its higher price).
+It’s actually more plentiful in the Earth’s crust than the other two precious metals.
+But production volumes are only around 10% of those of Gold & around 1% of silver volumes.

 There are three factors that make platinum hard to recover:

-On the other hand, other publications (like The Times) report a beneficial local economic boom — job creation, infrastructure development, real estate value increases and the like.
-Either way, unlike Gold & silver, platinum has significant uses outside of jewellery (it’s an irreplaceable component in car exhaust systems for example) — so the jewellery industry is not the major production driver.
+But, other publications (like The Times) report a beneficial local economic boom.
+Job creation, infrastructure development, real estate value increases and the like.
+Either way, unlike Gold & silver, platinum has significant uses outside of jewellery.
+It’s an irreplaceable component in car exhaust systems for example.
+The jewellery industry is not the major production driver.

 Ethical Jewellery Australia grew from the desire to do something about changing the status quo.
-As EJA’s position is to reduce the impact the jewellery industry has on the environment and its people, we only use recycled Gold, palladium & platinum.
-We source all of our metal from responsible recyclers, as we don’t want to obtain ethical metals at the expense of environmentally destructive recycling methods.
+As EJA’s position is to reduce the impact the jewellery industry has on the environment and its people.
+We only use recycled Gold, palladium & platinum.
+We source our metal from responsible recyclers.

 Diamonds and gemstones